core-wg/observe-multicast-notifications/draft-ietf-core-observe-multicast-notifications.md

 Note that the proxy has all the information to understand the observation request from C2, and can immediately start to serve the still fresh values.

-This behavior is mandated by {{Section 5 of RFC7641}}, i.e., the proxy registers itself only once with the next hop and fans out the notifications it receives to all registered clients.
+This behavior is mandated by {{Section 5 of RFC7641}}, i.e., the proxy registers itself only once with the next hop and fans out the notifications it receives to all the registered clients.

 # Example with a Proxy and Group OSCORE {#intermediaries-example-e2e-security}